1) When calculating emissions: details matter

 We start by taking the pain out of acquiring company-reported carbon data, by aggregating data from many fragmented sources, and normalizing it to Greenhouse Gas Protocol standards.

-We then provide tools that automate Scope 3 measurement and simplify carbon reduction decisions for both sustainability professionals and operational employees.
+We then provide tools that automate Scope 3 measurement and simplify carbon reduction decisions for both sustainability professionals and supply chain operations employees.

-Depending on your use case and available input data, DitchCarbon can provide manufacturer-reported data and solutions at the product or company-level-level, as well as industry average EEIO emission factors when more granular data is not available, to complete coverage.
+Depending on your use case and available input data, DitchCarbon can provide manufacturer-reported data and solutions at the product or company-level, as well as industry average EEIO emission factors when more granular data are not available, to complete coverage.

 In practice, this means our products are: